 The Concord Free Public Library Expansion is Johnson Roberts Associates’ third project for the Concord Public Libraries.
-In 2005 and 2011, we renovated and expanded the Concord Free Public Library and the Fowler Branch Library, respectively.
-Currently, Johnson Roberts Associates is designing an expansion of the main library that utilizes an adjacent historic house.
+In 2005 and 2011, we renovated and expanded the Concord Free Public Library (c.
+1873) and the Fowler Branch Library (c.
+1930), respectively.
+Johnson Roberts Associates designed an expansion of the main library that utilizes an adjacent historic house (c.
+1797).
+Construction was completed in 2021.

 “As a member and current President of the Concord Free Public Library Board of Trustees, it has long been among my responsibilities to coordinate building renovation and construction programs for the two branches of our library.